MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

    getMap();
 }

-// Define getMap() as an asynchronous function. getMap() will gather map data as Misty drives around her environment and return it to your program when she is done mapping. async function getMap() {
+// Define getMap() as an asynchronous function.
+// This function gathers map data as Misty roams
+// her environment.
+async function getMap() {
 }
 ```